 Specialization Track in Freelancing

-- New in 2019: The Medical Writing and Editing certificate is introducing its first specialization track in Freelancing.
+- The Medical Writing and Editing certificate is introducing its first specialization track in Freelancing.
 This specialization track is designed for those interested in starting and building a successful career as freelance medical writers and editors.
 It is composed of two sequential courses.
 Read more about how these two courses prepare students for careers as freelance medical writers and editors ›

 Online and In-person Class Formats